-Applications for the 2014-2015 academic year are now open.
-The new application deadline for Visiting Doctoral Researchers is now February 15, 2014.
-To apply to be a Visiting Doctoral Researcher in the 2014-2015 academic year please visit the Global Visitors Program Application Page.
+Applications for the 2022-2023 academic year are now closed.
+The new application deadline for Visiting Doctoral Researchers is now February 15, 2023.
+To apply to be a Visiting Doctoral Researcher in the 2021-2022 academic year please visit the Global Visitors Program Application Page.

 Required Application Materials